 R Arif, M Khalid, (2022).
-"Determining the Extent of Gender Discrimination in Educational Attainment:

-A Case of Pakistan" Pakistan Social Sciences Review.
+"Determining the Extent of Gender Discrimination in Educational Attainment: A Case of Pakistan" Pakistan Social Sciences Review.

-12. Measuring Mother's Empowerment Through Culture of Son Preference in Pakistan
+15. Measuring Mother's Empowerment Through Culture of Son Preference in Pakistan

 This paper highlights whether giving birth to a son plays a role in determining mother's empowerment in Pakistan and in particular, if the birth-order of the son has any additional impact in uplifting the mother's status within a household, using the Pakistan Demographic and Health Survey (PDHS) 2012-13.
 In Pakistan, the household's economic conditions make parents treat their sons and daughters differently and ultimately, giving preference to sons over daughters, in terms of education, health and nutrition, as the social and economic utility of a son, overpowers that of a daughter.
 In the presence of this culture of son preference, if women then give birth to a son or a number of sons, then it should help empower them.
 The results of the study show having a son significantly helps in empowering mothers in Pakistan.
-In contrast, the son's birth-order (both higher or lower) is not an important factor for improving mother's empowerment.
-Mother's empowerment is mainly driven by the number of sons, and age of the son, and these results are more pronounced in rural areas of Pakistan, and for mothers belonging to poor households
+In contrast, the son's birth-order (both higher or lower) is not an important factor for improving mother's empowerment is mainly driven by the number of sons, and age of the son, and these results are more pronounced in rural areas of Pakistan, and for mothers belonging to poor households

 Arif & Tanvir.
 (2022).
-"Measuring Mother's Empowerment Through the Culture of Son's Preference in Pakistan" Journal of Research and Reviews in Social Sciences Pakistan, Vol 5 (2), 2022 pp 1884-1917.
+"MEASURING MOTHER'S EMPOWERMENT THROUGH THE CULTURE OF SON'S PREFERENCE IN PAKISTAN" Journal of Research and Reviews in Social Sciences Pakistan, Vol 5 (2), 2022 pp 1884-1917.

-13. The Macro Determinants of the Drop in Pakistan's Long Run GDP Growth aggregate demand, decomposed into the macro aggregates of consumption, investment, government expenditures, exports and imports (Keynes, 1937).
+16. The Macro Determinants of the Drop in Pakistan's Long Run GDP Growth

+This paper attempts to address the long-run determinants of trend GDP growth in Pakistan for years 1973 till 2017.
+The theoretical framework chosen has been the Keynesian general equilibrium framework of aggregate demand, decomposed into the macro aggregates of consumption, investment, government expenditures, exports and imports (Keynes, 1937).
 The analytical strategy we have used is to establish first whether there has been a discrete drop in GDP growth at any particular break date.
 Establishing a break date allows us to define two periods of GDP growth, a higher growth period, followed by a lower growth period.
 The determinants of GDP growth can then be established, by looking for correlated changes in their behavior between the two time periods.
 Our findings suggest that high GDP growth in the first phase, pre-1992, is explained by high investment growth.
 Paired with a Marginal Propensity to Consume in this phase which is low.
-Making this high GDP growth phase investment led.
-Low GDP growth in the second phase, post-1992, is now explained by low investment growth.
+Making this high GDP growth phase investment growth.
 Paired with a Marginal Propensity to Consume, in this phase which is higher.
 Making this phase consumption-led.